pchapin/spica/README.md

 one language) can focus on the folder containing that library alone and ignore the other folders entirely.

+Note that the [Spica C++ library](https://github.com/pchapin/spicacpp) is, in fact, currently in a separate repository.

 The web pages in the top level folder are Spica-wide documentation files.
 They mostly provide links to, and summaries of, the documentation available in each language subfolder.